danbev/learning-edge-computing/README.md

 seconds.
 Edge computing also significantly reduces bandwidth costs in video surveillance, since the vast majority of surveillance footage requires no response.

-### Edge Runtimes
-Moving applications closer to the Edge of the network could mean different things for different use cases.
-Lets say that I'm at home watching IP based TV or using an application on a WIFI connected device.
-To move an application closer to my location would be placing/deploying it perhaps in my ISP network or somewhere in Sweden (I think Netflix does this for example).
-I imagine that doing this would be like deploying in/on a kubernetes like environment, at least it would be a non resources contrained environment where a full operating system and memory resources are available.
-The runtime used in this case could be any runtime like Java, JavaScript, DotNet etc.

-Now, lets say I switch to my mobile phone and start using the application on it.
-This would now be using my telco operator and going over their network.
-Placing the same application closer would in this case be placing it in the telco operators environment (like the base station).
-This environment is similar to a cloud operator environment now where they have moved from hardware specific network devices to virtualized software that can be run on commondity hardware and managed in much the same way as cloud environment using platforms like kubernetes.

-There are also other types of Edges which could be on factory floors, or located in hospitals, or spread out accross a city, or in cars, where smaller devices contain edge compute resources to be placed closer to where data is generated and can be acted upon in the shortest time possible.
-These can also act as aggragators and limit the amount of data being sent to backend cloud applications.